nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 #### Task

 Please answer the following questions in the context of the hypothesis/research question you had in mind for your project:
-- Why do you want to filter, sample or otherwise preprocess the datasets?
+- Why do you want to filter, sample, or otherwise preprocess the datasets?
 - What types of filters/feature engineering do you want to apply?
 - What is the best way to apply it?
 - How does this filtering affect the dataset characteristics?